Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Elisha Wood-Charlson and Ed DeLong for sharing the SCOPE dataset and for their generous time and expertise collaborating on this exhibit.
-This exhibit would not have been possible without their assistance.
-We would also like to thank Nicolette Hayes, Eric Socolofsky, and Andrew Wong of Stamen Design for collaborating on the design and development of the prototypes, and Meghan Kroning,Tamara Kubacki, Katherine Nammacher, and Janine Penticuff for evaluation assistance.
-This work was supported by the National Science Foundation under grants DRL-1322828, DRL-1323214 and IIS-1528203, and by the Gordon and Betty Moore Foundation.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of the Foundations.
+The authors wish to thank Elisha Wood-Charlson and Ed DeLong for sharing the SCOPE dataset and for their time and expertise.
+We would also like to thank Eric Rodenbeck, Nicolette Hayes, and Andrew Wong of Stamen Design for collaborating on the design and development of the prototypes, and Meghan Kroning, Tamara Kubacki, Katherine Nam- macher, and Janine Penticuff for evaluation assistance.
+This research has been supported in part by the U.S. National Science Foundation through grants DRL-1323214, DRL-1322828, and IIS-1528203 and by the Gordon and Betty Moore Foundation.
+Any opinions, findings, \ and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of the Foundations.